Robust Fixed-Order Controller Design for Uncertain Systems with Generalized Common Lyapunov Strictly Positive Realness Characterization: Conclusion

 \section{Conclusion}

 This work presented the design and development of a fixed-order controller for SISO systems with interval matrix uncertainties, such that the robust stability and performance under a prescribed finite frequency range is attained.
 The robust stability condition in terms of SPRness is established, and the robust performance condition under a finite frequency range is also constructed, with the notion of generalized CL-SPRness and the equivalence between SPRness and SBRness.
 With this approach, the LMI conditions are formulated to meet the stability criteria and the performance specifications.
-Rather importantly, it avoids excessive computational efforts and conservatism in the existing literature, because this approach presents a new routine such that only one set of LMIs is required to solve, and with restricted frequency ranges in the design specifications taken into account.
-At last, a numerical example is provided to validate the theoretical results.
+Rather importantly, it avoids much of the excessive computational efforts and conservatism required in various available alternative methods in the existing literature; because this approach here presents a new routine such that only one set of LMIs is required to to be solved, and with restricted frequency ranges in the design specifications taken into account.
+Additionally, a numerical example is provided to validate the theoretical results.
+Suitable and interesting future work would be to incorporate certain time-domain specifications in the formulated problem; for instance, LMIs can also be used for regional pole placement of polytopic systems.